 This ensures that advertising copy that may have been a success in one country may be a disaster in another.
 Here are 5 examples of promotional activities that were compromised by a severe error in translation and localisation:

-1. Pepsi will bring you ancestors back to life!
+Pepsi will bring your ancestors back to life

 That is certainly a bold promise.

-2. Parker Pens are not likely to make you pregnant.
+Parker Pens are not likely to make you pregnant

 However, following the launch, Sharwoods received several calls from Punjabi speakers telling them that “Bundh” sounded like the Punjabi word for “arse”.
-That is certainly one way to receive a bum rap from curry lovers.
+Marketing translation mistakes like this will most certainly ensure you receive a negative response from curry lovers.

 In 2001, Honda introduced their new car, the “Fitta”.
 Yet, if the company had taken the time to understand the cultural and linguistic nuances of their new market, they would have noticed that “Fitta” was an old, crass term that referred to the female genitals in Swedish, Norwegian, and Danish.

 Consequently, the car was renamed the “Honda Jazz”.